Red Star FC: 1919–1975

 In 1919, the French Football Federation was created and months later, the Coupe de France.
 From 1920–34, Red Star embarked on a remarkable uprising in which the club won four Coupe de France titles, achieved professional status, and were founding members of the French Division 1.
 The club's first Coupe de France victory came in 1921, when the club, led by French internationals Pierre Chayriguès, Paul Nicolas, Juste Brouzes, Lucien Gamblin and Maurice Meyer, defeated Olympique de Paris 2–1, courtesy of goals from Marcel Naudin and Robert Clavel.
 In the ensuing two seasons, Red Star won back-to-back Coupe de France titles.
 In 1922, the club defeated Stade Rennais UC 2–0 and, in 1923, Red Star beat Cette 4–2 to complete the hat trick.
 In 1926, Red Star completed a second merger, this time with its local rivals Olympique de Paris whom it had defeated just five years ago in a Coupe de France final.
 Due to the merger, Red Star changed its name to Red Star Olympique and dropped its navy blue and white combination for a simple white blouse.
 In 1928, Red Star won its fourth Coupe de France title of the decade defeating CA Paris 3–1 at the Stade Olympique Yves-du-Manoir in Colombes.

 In July 1930, the National Council of the French Football Federation voted 128–20 in support of professionalism in French football.
 Red Star were among the first clubs to adopt the new statute and, subsequently, became professional and were founding members of the new league.
 In the league's inaugural season, Red Star were relegated after finishing in the bottom three of its group.
 As a result, the club played the following season in the inaugural season of the Division 2.
 Red Star won the league and returned to the first division for the 1934–35 season.
 Following the club's return to Division 1, Red Star switched its colours from white to the green and white that exists today.

+The club temporarily merged with Stade Français to form Stade Français-Red Star between 1948 and 1950.
 In 1967, they merged with Toulouse FC (not the current club) out of the latter club's financial reasons and bought Toulouse's place in the top division.
 The merged club last played in first division in the 1974–75 season.